Consteel/manual/docs/manual/12_0_earthquake-analysis/12_2_seismic-effect-2.md

 <!-- wp:list -->

 - Accidental torsional effects: In the case of spatial 3D models, effects of the uncertainties of load placements causing torsional effects also have to be taken into account.
-ConSteel calculates the effect automatically.
+Consteel calculates the effect automatically.
 For the calculation, storeys have to be defined, where the torsion effect is acting, and the eccentricity value, with which the mass points will be shifted.

 <!-- /wp:list -->